 \subsection{Acknowledgements}

-This paper responds to the following question posed to us by D.~Pasechnik and B.~Shapiro: is the number of connected components of an intersection of $(r+1)$ real quadrics in~$\RpN$ bounded by a constant $C(r)$ independent of~$N$?
-We are grateful to them for the motivation of our involvement into this circle of problems.
-The paper was essentially completed during our stay at \emph{Centre Interfacultaire Bernoulli}, \emph{\'{E}cole polytechnique f\'{e}d\'{e}rale de Lausanne}.
-The current version was prepared during the stay of the second and third authors at the \emph{Max-Planck-Institut f\"ur Mathematik}, Bonn.
-We extend our gratitude to these institutions for their hospitality and excellent working conditions.
+This paper was originally inspired by the following question suggested to us by D.~Pasechnik and B.~Shapiro: is the number of connected components of an intersection of $(r+1)$ real quadrics in~$\RpN$ bounded by a constant $C(r)$ independent of~$N$?
+The paper was essentially completed during our stay at \emph{Centre Interfacultaire Bernoulli}, \emph{\'{E}cole polytechnique f\'{e}d\'{e}rale de Lausanne}, and the final version was prepared during the stay of the second and third authors at the \emph{Max-Planck-Institut f\"{u}r Mathematik}, Bonn.
+We are grateful to these institutions for their hospitality and excellent working conditions.